-Community Engaged Learning Fellowships at Harvard Chan have supported students across the school in all degree programs through a cohort based model where fellows make new connections with each other to share observations, questions and challenges, and to reflect on their own approach to public health research and practice.
+Community Engaged Learning (CEL) Fellowships at Harvard Chan support students and post-doctoral fellows across the school in all degree programs through a cohort-based model where fellows make new connections with each other to share observations, questions and challenges, and to reflect on their own approach to public health research and practice.

 Yours in community,